-This short video humorously satirizes different military branches preparing for a street fight, highlighting common stereotypes.
-It features Nikko Ortiz and showcases tactical gear like plate carriers and helmets, alongside firearms accessories such as an AR-15 style rifle with an LPVO.
-The skit concludes with a surprising reveal of the 'opponent'.
+This video humorously satirizes military branches preparing for a fight, highlighting stereotypes.
+Nikko Ortiz, a high-authority veteran content creator, showcases tactical gear like an AR-15 style rifle with an LPVO, a plate carrier, and a tactical helmet, all while maintaining a satirical and high-energy tone.
+The skit concludes with a JROTC character realizing their 'opponent' is a child.

 Gun Laws by State